heavyai/heavydb/README.md

 ## CentOS 7

-MapD Core requires a number of dependencies which are not provided in the common CentOS/RHEL package repositories.
+OmniSciDB requires a number of dependencies which are not provided in the common CentOS/RHEL package repositories.
 A prebuilt package containing all these dependencies is provided for CentOS 7 (x86_64).

 Use the [scripts/mapd-deps-prebuilt.sh](scripts/mapd-deps-prebuilt.sh) build script to install prebuilt dependencies.